MareGraph-EU/maregraph-eu.github.io/_pages/about.md

 <br />

-Data integration and types of data:
+_Data integration and types of data:_
-- I would like to have use cases which can help users to integrate data about distribution, occurrences and functional traits of marine species;
+- Help users integrate data about distributions, occurrences, and functional traits of marine species;
-- aggregate data which are described with different units of measurements;
+- Aggregate data described with different units of measurement;
-- combine biotic and abiotic data information;
+- Combine biotic and abiotic data information;

-Data modelling and mappings:
+_Data modeling and mappings:_
-- The ability to query the graph using semantics that I'm used to (e.g., generic semantic conventions like schema.org or research-focused standards like DCAT);
+- The ability to query graphs using semantics that users are used to (e.g., generic semantic conventions like schema.org or research-focused standards like DCAT);
-- to be able to follow translation path-ways between different taxonomic reference systems in order to compare / cross-reference datasets that chose to use distinct ones (e.g., NCBI, WoRMS, ect.)
+- To be able to follow translation pathways between different taxonomic reference systems in order to compare / cross-reference datasets (e.g., NCBI, WoRMS, etc.).

-Wider research opportunities:
+_Wider research opportunities:_
-- link between climate change and species migration;
+- A link between climate change and species migration;
-- publish to external systems such as GEONAMES from Marine regions;
+- Publish to external systems such as GEONAMES from Marine regions;
-- synchronize an externally managed species list automatically into WoRMS (i.e., FishBase, AlgaeBase)
+- Synchronize an externally managed species list automatically into WoRMS (i.e., FishBase, AlgaeBase).

-Architecture and Protocols:
+_Architecture and Protocols:_
-- VOCBENCH domain / subject vocabulary tool for small communities
+- VOCBENCH domain / subject vocabulary tool for small communities;
-- aggregation of data coming from different sources, methods, protocols
+- To be able to aggregate data coming from different sources, methods, and protocols.

 ## Related networks and initiatives